 Ba Bar (Central District)

 -casual.
 Another restaurant from Maria Hines (see “Tilth”) and another family favorite.
 Coastal Italian (Sicilian) cuisine.
 They have a gluten-free pasta option and the staff seems somewhat aware of gluten-free needs.
-If dairy is an issue, be sure to ask them not to pre-shred cheese in the kitchen on top of your pasta.
+If dairy is an issue, be sure to ask them not to pre-shred cheese on top of your pasta before they bring it out to you.

 -Mediterranean, upscale, very good, nice restaurant.
 Has a fab gf menu.
 Someone on their staff is gluten-free, so they really take gluten-free seriously